 As professional trainers, we see dogs jumping on people all the time.
 However, few people are willing to take the necessary measures to stop this behavior.
 Some don’t know how to stop their dogs from jumping on them.
 They don’t have the training or knowledge.
-Others, however, know what is required to show their dog that the jumping behavior is not acceptable, but they cannot bring themselves to give the correction.
-Still others, encourage the jumping behavior.
+Others, however, know how to stop the jumping, but cannot bring themselves to give the correction.
+Some people encourage the jumping behavior!

 If you dislike your dog jumping on you, here’s why your dog jumps on you and how to stop this behavior.